MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/archive-cc-data.md

 [!include [banner](../includes/banner.md)]
 [!include [banner](../includes/preview-banner.md)]

-This article describes an archival job in Microsoft Dynamics 365 Commerce that can help free up space in the database by archiving credit card transactions.
+This article describes an archival job in Microsoft Dynamics 365 Commerce that can help free up space in the database by archiving credit card payment tokens.
 This job is available as of the Commerce version 10.0.17 release.

 For every credit card authorization, the authentication binary large object ([auth blob](#key-terms)) is stored in the database.
 Auth blobs contain data that is related to the authorization.
 Over time, these auth blobs can grow and take up a significant amount of space in the database.
 The job that is described in this article lets you archive auth blob data by exporting it to Azure Blob storage and then deleting the data from the database.